abissgr/calipso-hub/calipso-hub-framework/README.md

 ## About calipso-hub-framework

 The calipso-hub-framework is part of [calipso-hub][calipso-hub].
-The module is available under the [Apache License, Version 2.0][license-asl] and provides a number of enhancements for your [RESTHub][resthub]-based projects.
+The module provides a number of enhancements for your [RESTHub][resthub]-based Spring projects.

 ## Installation